Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Cloaker.md

 "actions":
 - "desc": "The cloaker makes two attacks: one with its bite and one with its tail."
   "name": "Multiattack"
-- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 5 ft., one creature.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6) to hit, reach 5 ft., one creature.\
-    \ Hit: dice: 2d6 + 3|avg (2d6 + 3) piercing damage, and if the target is\
+    \ Hit: dice:2d6 + 3|text(10) (2d6 + 3) piercing damage, and if the target\
-    \ Large or smaller, the cloaker attaches to it.
-If the cloaker has advantage against\
+    \ is Large or smaller, the cloaker attaches to it.
+If the cloaker has advantage\
-    \ the target, the cloaker attaches to the target's head, and the target is [[/5.
-Mechanics/Rules/Conditions.md#blinded|blinded]]\
+    \ against the target, the cloaker attaches to the target's head, and the target\
-    \ and unable to breathe while the cloaker is attached.
-While attached, the cloaker\
+    \ is [[/5.
+Mechanics/Rules/Conditions.md#blinded|blinded]] and unable to breathe\
+    \ while the cloaker is attached.
+While attached, the cloaker can make this attack\
-    \ can make this attack only against the target and has advantage on the attack\
+    \ only against the target and has advantage on the attack roll.
+The cloaker can\
-    \ roll.
-The cloaker can detach itself by spending 5 feet of its movement.
-A creature,\
+    \ detach itself by spending 5 feet of its movement.
+A creature, including the\
-    \ including the target, can take its action to detach the cloaker by succeeding\
+    \ target, can take its action to detach the cloaker by succeeding on a DC 16 Strength\
-    \ on a DC 16 Strength check."
+    \ check."
   "name": "Bite"
-- "desc": "Melee Weapon Attack: dice: d20+6 (+6 to hit), reach 10 ft., one creature.\
+- "desc": "Melee Weapon Attack: dice: d20+6 (+6) to hit, reach 10 ft., one creature.\
-    \ Hit: dice: 1d8 + 3|avg (1d8 + 3) slashing damage."
+    \ Hit: dice:1d8 + 3|text(7) (1d8 + 3) slashing damage."
   "name": "Tail"
 - "desc": "Each creature within 60 feet of the cloaker that can hear its moan and\
     \ that isn't an aberration must succeed on a DC 13 Wisdom saving throw or become\